EXPLAINER-Western sanctions on banks only scratch surface of Fortress Russia | Headlines

 Russia's large banks are deeply integrated into the global financial system, meaning sanctions on the biggest institutions could be felt far beyond its borders.
 But the new sanctions focus on smaller lenders.

-The measures targeting banks are not yet as extensive as those imposed after Russia's annexation of Crimea in 2014, although many of those sanctions remain in place.
+The measures targeting banks are not yet as extensive as those imposed after Russia annexed Crimea in 2014, although many of those sanctions remain in place.
 Then the West blacklisted specific individuals, sought to limit Russia's state-owned financial institutions' access to Western capital markets, targeted the bigger state lenders, and imposed widespread limits on the trade of technology.

 Britain's new measures refrained from imposing limits on the biggest state banks, cutting off capital for Russian companies, or ejecting other prominent so-called Russian oligarchs from Britain.
 Shares in Russia's biggest banks, Sberbank and VTB soared after the state-controlled groups escaped the sanctions.